 You may already know how to tie a bowline.
 Yet unless you’re a member of the special forces or a salty old sailor, chances are you only know one way to tie it.
 If so, you need to learn a couple more methods.
 And not just to show off to your sailing buds although let’s be honest, getting one over them can be crucial at times, (particularly if they are English).
 This is after all the most important knot out there.
 A good bowline, tied quickly, can literally save lives.
-Click here if you'd like to download a handy one page reference.
+Click here if you'd like to download a handy one-page reference.

-The two methods explained below can be thought of as a “forehand” and “backhand” method.
-There is good reason for this.
+The two methods explained below can be thought of as the “forehand” and “backhand” methods.
+There is a good reason for this.
 One method creates a knot that faces you.
 The other creates a knot that faces away from you.
 Knowing both methods will allow you to tie a fast, effective knot, relevant to your situation.
 It’s no good knowing one method and having to twist your body around to a crazy angle at a critical moment because you don’t know the other method.

 Where do you use each bowline method?

-For example in sailing if a jib sheet breaks.
+For example, in sailing, if a jib sheet breaks.
 Your (hanked) jib is flapping around like crazy.
 It needs to be brought under control.
 The old Boy Scout method of “create a loop, the rabbit comes out of the hole…” just won’t cut it in this scenario.
 Neither will the forehand method.

 You want to use the backhand method (which is incidentally the default method taught in Delta Force among other special operations units).
 Using this method, most of the knot is already tied with your left hand as you’re walking up to the bow.
 Throw the working end through the clew, through the loop you created with your left hand, pull and you’re done.
 Bowline tied.
 Problem (mostly) solved.

 The forehand method?
-For some reason you find yourself up the mast holding on for dear life because whichever line you relied upon just became unreliable.
+For some reason, you find yourself up the mast holding on for dear life because whichever line you relied upon just became unreliable.
 Your left hand is hugging the mast koala-style.
-Your right hand finds the relevant halyard.
-With the forehand method you loop this halyard around your body and do a one-handed bowline.
+Your right-hand finds the relevant halyard.
+With the forehand method, you loop this halyard around your body and do a one-handed bowline.
 Bowline.
 Done.

 So now let’s look at both knots in turn.
 I have done a slo-mo video of each method and have a diagram on a pdf which you can download.